 When action is None, it indicates sending "reset" signal; otherwise it indicates "step" signal.
-The paired return value from "recv" function is determined by such kind of different signal.
+The paired

+'''

+recv() \rightarrow Tuple[ndarray, ndarray, ndarray, ndarray]

+'''

-numpy.ndarray], recv() \rightarrow Union[Tuple[numpy.ndarray, numpy.ndarray, numpy.ndarray, numpy.ndarray] Receive result from low-level worker.
+Receive result from low-level worker.

-If the last "send" function sends a NULL action, it only returns a single observation; otherwise it returns a tuple of (obs, rew, done, info).
+If the last "send" function sends a NULL action, it only returns a single observation; otherwise it returns a tuple of (obs, rew, done, info) or (obs, rew, terminated, truncated, info), based on whether the environment is using the old step API or the new one.